Here are some of the Best Coconut Varieties in India you might not be aware of! Keep on reading and pick the best one to grow!

 Hybrid Varieties of Coconut

 Hybrid varieties are crosses between coconut varieties.
-These are better than the original as they show early fruiting, have higher quantities of oil content, and an increased number of fruits per tree.
+These are better than the original as they show early fruiting, have higher quantities of oil content and have an increased number of fruits per tree.

 10. Kera Sankara